MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle.md

 ---

-# Govern the employee and guest lifecycle with Microsoft Entra ID Governance
+# Govern the guest lifecycle with Microsoft Entra ID Governance